Guide

 Server Routes

-Nitro support filesystem routing to automatically map files to h3 routes.
+Nitro supports filesystem routing to automatically map files to h3 routes.

 Event handlers